Welcome to Quarry Class

 PE this term

-Welcome back to Autumn Term 2019.
+Welcome back to Spring Term 2020.
 PE will be on a Monday and Thursday this term.
-We will be indoors on a Monday and swimming on a Thursday.
+We will be mostly outdoors on a Monday and indoors on a Thursday.

 Pupils had a thoroughly enjoyable day today!
 We all took a walk to the Museum to become Rock Detectives for the day.
 As you can see we conducted some experiments and then went on a walk around Shrewsbury to find examples of the rocks we had learnt about.